sulpub/remove_background_tools/readme.md

 ```

-## execute the script for removing background
+## Execute the script for removing background

-Create a image directory with two sub directory for example "original" and "rmbg"
+Create an image directory with two subdirectories, for example, ‘original’ and ‘rmbg’.

 ```
 mkdir  ~/notebook/remove_background/images